usnistgov/O-RAN-Testbed-Automation/RAN_Intelligent_Controllers/Near-Real-Time-RIC/README.md

   - More information can be found in the code [\[18\]][hw-rust-code].

 > [!NOTE]
 > The metrics collected using these xApps are simulated by default.
-Similarly, radio metrics provided by srsRAN_Project's gNodeB when connected as an E2 node to the RIC may also be simulated [\[19\]][srsran-lim].
-Therefore, for radio metrics collected via a KPI monitoring xApp, it is recommended to use OpenAirInterface's Near-RT RIC with Mosiac5G's monitoring xApps (see the [OpenAirInterface Testbed](../../OpenAirInterface_Testbed)).
+Similarly, radio metrics provided by OCUDU's gNodeB when connected as an E2 node to the RIC may also be simulated [\[19\]][ocudu-lim].
+Therefore, for radio metrics collected via a KPI monitoring xApp, it is recommended to use OpenAirInterface's Near-RT RIC with Mosaic5G's monitoring xApps (see the [OpenAirInterface Testbed](../../OpenAirInterface_Testbed)).

 ## Uninstalling an xApp